The Courage to See the Whole World as Sacred – ‘All In This Together’ Article Series #4

 To walk in this world with an open heart is to live as Vimalakirti did—to bring the sacred into the marketplace, into our homes, into our smallest gestures.
 It’s to bow to the ordinary and recognize it as holy.

-When the mind quiets, even the leaf on the tree becomes scripture.
+When the mind quiets, the leaves of the trees become pages in the Holy Books.
 The world is not waiting to be sanctified—it already shines.

 Metta,